 "I don't know about you but in our house every time we go into the kitchen E (aged 4) seems to follow.
 She's done this from the minute she could crawl confidently and would sit watching us.
 She wasn't always just happy to sit and watch though, so I had to get creative and find ways to keep her entertained while I was busy.

-From around 2 years of age we’ve used doddl children’s cutlery with E, letting her develop her skills while feeding herself.
-And eventually moving on and using the doddl children’s knife to develop the skills she needs to cut her own food.
+From around 2 years of age we’ve used doddl children's utensils with E, letting her develop her skills while feeding herself.
+And eventually moving on and using the doddl children's knife to develop the skills she needs to cut her own food.
 Working with children for over 10 years has shown me that as parents we do so much for our children and don’t see the impact of it.
 So many children start school not being able to cut up their own school dinners.
-And I knew the doddl toddler cutlery would help us prepare E for big school and give her that bit more independence.
+And I knew the doddl toddler utensils would help us prepare E for school and give her more independence.

 Here are 5 ways to keep babies and small toddlers busy in the kitchen:

 One of E's favorite things to do was to empty our pots and pan cupboard and make a noise.
 She loved exploring the different sounds and finding which utensils made the loudest noise.